molecularmodelingsection/TTMD/README.md

 2. activate the right conda environment (**conda activate ttmd**)
 3. run the code (**python3 TTMD.py**)

-To test the code, an example system is provided in **test** directory.
+To test the code, an example system is provided in the **test** directory.